plomlompom/PlomWiki/README.txt

 To add code to plomwiki.php for purposes such as this, just put a file of your new PHP code into the PlomWiki/plugins/ directory and refer to its relative location on a line in the file PlomWiki/config/plugins.txt.
 All those files referenced will be required by plomwiki.php every time it is run.
+At specific points in plomwiki.php, code contained in string variables is executed that can be written into by plugins; thus plugins can hook into various points of the main code's execution.
+The RecentChanges and Search actions are plugins, too.

 Standard markup is inserted as the plugin PlomWiki/plugins/standard_markup.php.
 Any text manipulation function can be added as a markup plugin by activating its